MeexReay/pmos-xiaomi-angelican/README.md

 ## Contacts

-If you want to develop it together, or maybe you have working port, please write me in discord: @themixray.
+If you want to develop it together, or maybe you have working port, please write me in discord: @meexreay.
 Also you can find more about me on my site: [meex.lol](https://meex.lol/about)

 ## Contributing